-Cities and Towns in Basque CountryMajor cities and towns in Basque Country, in order of 'importance' to the tourist.
+Places to Visit in the Basque CountryMajor cities and towns in Basque Country, in order of 'importance' to the tourist.
 However, the Basque Country isn't really so much about the cities - after having visited San Sebastian, Bilbao and Guernica, you'd be better off spending the rest of your time visiting the beautiful Basque countryside and missing out the rest of the cities.

 Read more about Day Trips from Bilbao.French Basque Country.
-Note that not all citizens of Pamplona would agree that Pamplona is in the Basque Country (in Spain's complex autonomous region systen, it is in Navarra).
+Note that not all citizens of Pamplona would agree that Pamplona is in the Basque Country (in Spain's complex autonomous community system, it's in Navarra).

 Basque Country in a Week